 Again if going down the standard desktop components route the choice of components is wide and varied, just check the motherboard compatibility list on your manufacturers website and buy something which suits the needs of the server… whether it is dual, tri or quad channel.
 For our build the list of compatible memory is minimal which ensures Intel can test for compatibility but that doesn’t stop us shopping in a normal consumer store as Crucial offer kits for the S1200BT range, our build was therefore kitted out with two 4GB sticks of DDR3-1333MHz which will offer plenty of performance for use now and well into the future on our 64-bit OS.

 How Write Master Thesis For this build the Fractal Design Arc Midi was chosen.
-It offered a pure black external design which is ideal for hiding away behind a TV unit, the wiring holes make for a neat and tidy internal layout and more importantly it offers very low noise (review performance page) as well as eight hard drive bays as standard with two additional 5.25" bays which could be converted to take us up to 10 devices if needed… that could mean up to 30 Terabytes of storage with 3tb drives used.
+It offered a pure black external design which is ideal for hiding away behind a TV unit, the wiring holes make for a neat and tidy internal layout and more importantly it offers very low noise ( Phd Thesis Education Sustainable Development review performance page) as well as eight hard drive bays as standard with two additional 5.25" bays which could be converted to take us up to 10 devices if needed… that could mean up to 30 Terabytes of storage with 3tb drives used.

 So that’s our major components chosen, other than deciding where to put our OS.
 Our preference is to boot from an SSD for any new build with mechanical drives providing the storage in our system.
 Once again consumer SATA models are able to be used and it is very much about choosing drives which meet each individuals budget and storage requirements.
 We also suggest looking into reliability, something which Intel and Samsung excel at on their SSDs… though the likes of OCZ offer more performance.